move about in space. This is

 LOCAL and SIMULTANEOUS

 other.
-They are the same—they equaleach other—they are identical.
-If the effectof
+They are the same—they equal

-a mistake isbad, then the causeof a mistake is also bad.
+of a mistake is also bad.
 All humans have a space-

 mind.
 It is a powerful and often dominant part of our human intelligence.
 As children

 the space-mind is primary.
-The time-minddoesn’t even begin to become operational
+The time-mind

 in children until they reach the age of four.